 - Kyle Whyte, George Willis Pack Professor of Environment and Sustainability, University of Michigan

 SEJ is grateful for the UN Foundation's support of this #SEJ2021 webinar series.
 Watch part one, "The Future Is Here — Climate Science and Covering the IPCC 6th Assessment Report."
 Watch part two, "Food and Farming in a Warming World."
+Watch part four, "The Time Is Now: A COP26 Primer for Journalists."

 |Connecting you to the UN, Collaborating for impact.|